2.4. Applications and systems structures#

 2.4.2.2.
 Information extraction#

 We can extract many types of information from a speech signal, like text content and speaker identity.
 Many such forms of information can be categorized by labels, that is, we give a label to a particular speech signal.
-That label can be for example to word which was pronounced or the speaker identity.
+That label can be, for example, the word which was pronounced or the speaker identity.
 Alternatively, such extracted information can be continuous-valued, such as the age of the speaker or mood (how glad/angry are you?), but we can treat both types of information as labels.

 Such information extraction methods are today predominantly machine learning methods.
 A typical configuration is illustrated on the right, where the systems is trained off-line with a database of speech and corresponding labels.
 Once the system has been trained, it “knows” how to derive labels from speech input, such that in the actual use (application) of the model, it can classify input speech to give an estimate of the label.